Skip to content

 To move a line, just drag and drop it to another location.

-Use Ctrl+Drag, or Ctrl+C and Ctrl+V, to copy the line.
+Use Ctrl + drag, or Ctrl + C and Ctrl + V to copy the line.

-To edit points (change direction) of a trendline or a ray, hover over the key points of the trendline or ray (dots on the line), and drag and drop them separately to another location.
+To edit points (change direction) of a trend line or a ray, hover over the key points of the trend line or ray (dots on the line), and drag and drop them separately to another location.

 To delete a line, right-click on it in the chart and click Delete in the drop-down.
 Alternatively, select a line in the chart by clicking it and press Del on the keyboard.